naseefameer/naseefameer/README.md

 - 👋 Hi, I’m @naseefameer
 - 👀 I’m interested in web development and new technology oriented things.
 - 🌱 I’m currently working as a software engineer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to gain more exposure in developement field and loves to code.
 - 📫 Contact me through naseef.669@gmail.com

 <!---